Dhu al-Shamalayn: Conversion and Hijra

 Little is known about his conversion to Islam, but he accepted Islam before the Hijra.
 After his conversion he migrated to Medina (known as Hijra) and became a guest of Sa'd ibn Khaythama.
 Muhammad made him a Mawakhat brother of Yazid ibn al-Harith.
 Ibn al-Harith gave his daughter in marriage to Umayr from whom he had a son and a daughter named Umayr and Rayta respectively, hence title Dhu al-Shamalayn.

 Hadith

-Sunan Nasai, Book of Sahu, Hadith no. 1229 and 1231.
+From Sunan Nasai, Book of Sahu, Hadith no. 1229 and 1230.

 Quranic Ayat

 Muhammad gave his sermons irrespective of cast, creed or wealth.
 The chieftains and rich among the Meccans, namely both sons of Rabi'a i.e. Utba and Shayba, Muti'm the son Adi, Harith son of Nawfal, Qarta son of Amr and the Chieftains of Abd Manaf all gathered and went to Abu Talib requesting Dhu al-Shamalayn to ask Muhammad to distance himself from common poor folk and the miserable, as only then would they visit his gatherings.
 They told Abu Talib that if Muhammad were to do so they would have great respect for him, visit his sermons and maybe understand his teachings.
 Abu Talib took their message to Muhammad.
 Umar ibn al-Khattab commented that nothing was wrong with their demand and that Muhammad should accept this.
 This incident inspired Ayat 6:53.
 The poorest companions that the racist and rich chieftains wanted to discard in addition to Amr Dhu al-Shamalayn were Bilal, Ammar, Salim Sabih, Mas'ud and Ibn Mas'ud, Miqdad, Waqid and Yazid.